MicrosoftLearning/MB-220-Dynamics365forMarketing/Allfiles/Labs/Module_06/LAB[MB-220]_Lab06_Customer_Journeys.md

     - In the Expression 1 section, set the following:

-        1. Field: Customer Journey ID
+        1. Field: Customer Journey Iteration ID

         2. Operator: =